alexachmel/Analyze-A-B-Test-Results/README.md

 # Analyze A/B Test Results

-For this project I analyzed the results of an A/B test run by an e-commerce website as a part of completing Introduction to Data Analysis course.
+For this project I analyzed the results of an A/B test run by an e-commerce website as a part of completing Practical Statistics course.

 __Installations:__
 In this project Python 3.x and the following Python libraries were installed: